archival-0x/xb/README.md

 # xb

-xb is a simple Universal Turing Machine with an even simpler instruction set.
+xb is a simple Turing Machine with an even simpler instruction set.

 spec
 ====

 The architecture for this machine is relatively simple.

-Our universal machine is comprised of a "tape" with two cells:
+Our machine is comprised of a "tape" with two cells:

     | B | B |